 “Have you eaten?”

 (In South Asian culture this question is one way of asking, “How are you?”)

 “We’ve eaten.
 Please tell us where you are going and why.”

 This wasn’t uncommon.
 I was a foreigner so they were curious about my life.

 “I’m going to meet a friend, but I planned on arriving at the restaurant early to work on some things.
 I’m so happy I have this time to sit with you.
 How was your festival in October?”

 The South Asian language we were speaking together was a second language for all of us.
 Listening to their response, I learned what their first language was and it drew me into the conversation even more than the tea.
 They were from a people group that originally inhabited the country a very long time ago.
 Their language, culture, style of cooking, and religion were ancient.
-For some time I had enjoyed collecting artifacts and anything else I could find from this people group so I was grateful to have the opportunity to learn more.
-Their architecture and history was beautiful, their love for their land and people even more so.
+For some time I had enjoyed collecting artifacts and anything else I could find from this people group, so I was grateful to have the opportunity to learn more.
+Their architecture and history is beautiful, their love for their land and people even more so.

 The ladies said their holiday and time with family had gone well.
 I was happy to hear it.
 They needed a break from work and seeing the mountains in their village for a few weeks was refreshing.
 Living in the city was sometimes hard for them, but they wanted their children to attend certain schools so they were doing the best they could.
 They told me about their lives for a while and I was happy to listen.